Starbrite Studios' Annual Show and Pantomime

 Summer Show

-4. A copy of the recorded show in digital download format costs £16.50 and is automatically included in the cost of the show.
-If multiple members of the same family take part in the show, the family will only be charged for one download.
+A link to the recorded show in digital format costs £16.50 and is automatically included in the cost of the show.
+If multiple members of the same family take part in the show, the family will only be charged for one digital link.

 In addition to a digital copy of the show, students can choose to take part in the live shows in front of their family and friends.
 Each customer is automatically assigned two show tickets for £11.00 per ticket.
 If multiple members of the same family take part in the show, the family will only be charged for one pair of tickets.